A discussion of Stransham-Ford v Minister of Justice and Correctional Services and Others 2015 (4) SA 50 (GP)

 - Requirements are set out in Section 2 of the Wills Act, which relates to the Amicus testendi.

 - This is a claim that a child has against a medical practitioner who misdiagnosed a congenital disability or some serious medical condition prenatally, resulting in the child being born with a disability, or who could have prevented pregnancy.

 - “Monsters” in terms of common law.

-- In H v Fetal Assessment Centre 2014 the Constitutional Court held that the mother of the child has a right to an informed decision to terminate the pregnancy the moments the disabilities are identified.
+- In H v Fetal Assessment Centre 2014, the Constitutional Court held that the mother of the child has a right to an informed decision to terminate the pregnancy the moment the disabilities are identified.